Xenii1642/XiiSBar/README.md

 <picture> <source media="(prefers-color-scheme: dark)" srcset="images/XiiSBar_logo.png"> <img src="images/XiiSBar_logo_dark.png"> </picture>

 The XiiSBar is a small portable Sensor Bar.
-It is usefull to fully use the WiiMote on your portable Wii.
+It is useful to fully use the WiiMote on your portable Wii.

-Its small form factor means that you can fix it under a Xii-Boy Pocket stand !
+Its small form factor means that you can put it under a Xii-Boy Pocket stand !

 Check this Bitbuilt Thread for further informations: Not yet, will be here soon 😉